 There’s no annual fee for the U.S. Bank Cash+ card, and foreign transactions will have a fee of 3%.
 That’s just like the Chase Freedom.

 The Cash+ card has a 0% intro rate for 12 months that applies to balance transfers only, not purchases.
 So this is clearly less useful than the Freedom’s 15-month 0% rate for both.

 Basically, the main difference here is that the Cash+ is more flexible in the rewards program.
 However, we’ve seen reports that its 5% categories are narrowly defined, making it hard to find merchants that qualify for them.
 And U.S. Bank isn’t known for having the best customer support — they’ve been coming in even lower than Chase in J.D.
 Power’s Credit Card Satisfaction Surveys.
 You can probably expect a more stable experience from Chase, in general.

-The American Express Blue Cash Everyday Card (Review) has some bonus categories, but they don’t rotate throughout the year.
+The Blue Cash Everyday® Card from American Express® (Review) has some bonus categories, but they don’t rotate throughout the year.
 Instead, you’ll be able to use this card for the same purchases year-round, every year.